selimsahnoun/Real-Estate-Token-Exchange-Fullstack/tests_explication.md

 - Then less than approved amount and expect a success
 - Then check that the correct event is triggered with the correct parameters: sender, receiver, amount
 - Then check that the balance has been correctly modified for both parties

+## :page_with_curl: ImmoTokenSale Contract:

+### initializes the contract with the correct values:

+- It will test that the contract has been initialized with a correct address and linked with the ImmoToken contract upon deployment

+### Allows token buying

+- Credit the contract with tokens from the ERC20 by the admin, then test if a buyer tries to buy tokens.
+- Check if the right event is triggered with the correct parameters: name, buyer address, amount of tokens
+- Check if the number of tokens sold is correctly incremented
+- Check if the number of tokens left for sale is correctly decremented
+- Check if the value sent is different than the correct amount required to buy 100 tokens and expect a revert
+- Check if the buyer tries to buy more tokens than there is for sale and expect a revert